New Choa Chu Kang bus interchange to open on Dec 16

 Services 925 and 927 will no longer ply Choa Chu Kang Avenue 4 due to adjustments made to enter and exit the new interchange.

-There will be close to 100 bicycle parking spaces at the interchange to facilitate active mobility and first-and-last-mile connectivity, said the LTA.
+There will be close to 100 bicycle parking spaces at the interchange.